grahampugh/munki-catalog-admin/README.md

 which doesn't yet contain the new manifest.
 The active branch in the server remains set to the newly created branch until the new manifest is edited and saved, at which time it is committed to the new branch and the master branch is checked out.

-The `GIT_IGNORE_PKGS` key in `settings.py` allows you to ignore the `pkgs` directory, in the case that you have set git to ignore this folder.
-This is a common scenario due to the large file sizes stored in the pkgs folder.

-If `GIT_IGNORE_PKGS` is enabled, Munki-Do will simply delete the files in the `pkgs` folder, rather than using `git rm` and committing the changes to a git repository.

 If both `GIT_IGNORE_PKGS` and `GIT_BRANCHING` are enabled, then since changes are made to a new git branch and are not "live" on the production branch,